Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Introduction

 \section{Introduction}

-\lettrine[nindent=0em,lines=2]{O}ne of the major goals of neuroscience is to understand how the brain works, comprehending how cognitive capacities or physiological states of the organism are related to neural processes that involve functional interactions of several brain areas.
-Although neuroscience is a well developed and consolidated science, an understanding at this level has not been reached, and possibly the scientific community may still need several years in order to comprehend the brain at this level.

-In recent times, due to the influence of other fields of science, such as the physics of complex systems, allied with constant realizations that neural activities involve the participation of many distinct brain areas at the same time, a new perspective has been gaining strength among the community of neuroscientists.
-This perspective aims to understand the brain as a whole, from a system point of view, and considers as fundamental the comprehension of the way how functional interactions occur among distinct brain regions, in order to understand how the brain is able to perform its activities \citep{bullmore2009complex}.\ Based on this perspective, researchers have been using concepts and tools from \textit{Modern Network Science} \citep{strogatz2001exploring,newman2003structure} in order to model, characterize and study the brain.
+\lettrine[nindent=0em,lines=2]{O}ne of the main goals of neuroscience is to comprehend how the brain works by understanding how cognitive abilities or physiological states of the organisms are related to neural processes involving functional interactions of various brain structures.
+Although neuroscience is a well-developed and consolidated science, understanding has not yet been reached at this level, and possibly the scientific community will still need several years to comprehend the brain to this extent.
+In recent times, due to the influence of other fields of science, such as the physics of complex systems, allied with the constant realization that neural activities involve the simultaneous participation of many distinct cortical areas, a new perspective has been gaining strength among the community of neuroscientists.
+This perspective aims to understand the brain as a whole from a system point of view and considers as fundamental the comprehension of the way functional interactions occur among distinct brain structures to understand how the brain is able to perform its activities \citep{bullmore2009complex}.\ Based on this perspective, researchers have been using concepts and tools from the \textit{Modern Network Science} \citep{strogatz2001exploring,newman2003structure} to model, characterize, and study the brain.